panda3d/panda3d-docs/programming/texturing/texture-modes.rst

 See also: :ref:`bump-mapping`

-Normal only function when :ref:`shader generation <the-shader-generator>` is enabled.
+Normal maps only function when :ref:`shader generation <the-shader-generator>` is enabled.

 Height / Parallax Map Mode
 --------------------------